-This discount is usually automatic, but check for it if you are at least three years claims free.
+This discount is usually automatic but checks for it if you are at least three years’ claims-free.
 Discounts can vary from 5 to 20 percent.

 This is another reward for paying off that mortgage earlier!
 You will earn a discount of 5 and 10 percent.
 Insurers figure that if you own your home outright, you are less likely to burn it down when you are flat broke and can’t make your mortgage payments anymore.

 Secured lines of credit can sometimes qualify, so check this one out if you have financed your home but it is not through a traditional mortgage.

 This discount can be offered to anyone from 40 and up, but it varies between insurers and is usually between a 5 and 20 percent discount.
 Your insurer will require the dates of birth for those that are on the.

 Interesting Fact: Did you know that this discount used to be called an “old person’s discount” before it was changed to a “mature owner’s discount”?

 If you live in a rural area (also good for secondary residences, such as cottages) your responding fire hall may have qualified for special status, meaning they are able to respond to fires very quickly and with enough access to water.
 Some insurance companies reward those living in the response areas of these fire halls.

 Inquire with your fire hall and if they have passed the tests required for this certification, you may qualify for a better insurance premium.
 Check with your agent/broker for what is required to prove your fire hall qualifies for special certification.

 If you carry home and auto insurance with one insurer, you should be getting a 5 to 20 percent discount.